15Ibans/ChatMacro/README.md

 ## ChatMacro

-Forge mod that creates macros that send a chat message/command when pressed.
+Forge mod that creates macros which send a chat message/command when pressed.